 Last year I took a trip overseas and visited China and Indonesia.
-During my trip I noticed that the vast majority of furniture designs I saw in hotels and even some of the residential homes were modern.
-Most of these furniture designs combined glass, stainless steel and shiny - almost plastic looking laminates for a very linear and sterile furniture style.
+During my trip I noticed that the vast majority of furniture designs; that I saw in hotels and even some of the residential homes were modern.
+Most of these furniture designs combined glass, stainless steel and shiny.
+Almost plastic looking laminates for a very linear and sterile furniture style.
 I couldn’t help but think to myself “how could the U.S., Canada, Europe and Australia be trending toward furniture designs made with reclaimed barn wood planks, timbers, and beams and the entire other half of the world could care less?”

 Thank you for taking the time to read this blog entry.
 Woodland Creek will continue to strive to offer the finest handcrafted barn wood furniture on the market.
 We will work hard to make you a lifelong customer.